hhas/appleeventbridge/AppleEventBridge/doc-source/6 application-objects.md

 # Application objects

-[TO DO: revise constructors: use -currentApplication for current process, and -application to create by bundle ID without having to explicitly state it (aebglue should include the bundle id in the glue file)]

 ## Creating application objects

-Before you can communicate with a scriptable application you must create an application object by calling one of the following methods on the glue's Application class:
+Before you can communicate with a scriptable application you must create an application object.
+When targeting local applications, the glue's <code>+[<var>XX</var>Application application]</code> method is usually the best choice.
+For example, to target TextEdit:

+    #import "TEGlue/TEGlue.h"

+    TEApplication *textedit = [TEApplication application];

+This uses the bundle identifier of the application from which the glue was originally generated (e.g. `com.apple.TextEdit`) to locate the application on the current machine, or returns `nil` if no match is found.
+(See `-[NSWorkspace URLForApplicationWithBundleIdentifier:]` for more information.)

+Alternatively, one of the following methods may be used (e.g. if multiple versions of the application are installed, or the application is running on another machine):

     // application's name or full path (.app suffix is optional)
     + (instancetype)applicationWithName:(NSString *)name;